Biokes/yieldup/EXECUTIVE_SUMMARY.md

 - Wants exposure to emerging markets

 **With YIELDFI:**
-- Converts assets (any chain) and stakes on Hedera
+- Converts assets (any chain) and stakes on BASE
 - Earns 15–20% APY + YIELDFI token upside
 - Can trade NFTs for yield arbitrage
 - Owns both principal + appreciation